alexle/alexle.github.com/posts/linked-list-python.markdown

 ###2) Define a LinkedList class###

-In this example, LinkedList holds a pointer to the first (head) and last (tail) node in the list.
-It also contains functions to later add/remove nodes and display the list.
+The LinkedList class will hold all our nodes.
+It's responsible for keeping track (via pointers) of the first (head) and last (tail) node in the list.
+It also contains functions to add/remove nodes and display the list.
 A linked list is empty when created; thus there are no "head" or "tail" nodes at this point.

 <div id="code">
 <font color="#f0e68c"><b>class</b></font>&nbsp;<font color="#98fb98">LinkedList</font>:<br>